areyde/areyde.github.io/_pages/about.md

 In 2020, I obtained a Master's degree with honors in <b>Laser Technologies</b> ⚡ from the same university, with a major in biological and medical applications.
 During the first year, I worked as an engineer in the lab and a [scientific interviewer](https://areyde.com/interviews/) at the university's news portal, and also led the School of Laser Technologies for highschoolers.
 While studying there, I was lucky to join JetBrains and fell in love with data science. 📊

-In 2025, I obtained a Bachelor's degree with honors in <b>Philosophy</b> 💭 from [Herzen University](https://en.hspu.org/), focusing on Chinese philosophy.
-I studied
+In 2025, I obtained a Bachelor's degree with honors in <b>Philosophy</b> 💭 from [Herzen University](https://en.hspu.org/), focusing on irrational and religious teachings, Eastern, and especially Chinese philosophy.
-Taoism a lot, especially Zhuangzi, and conducted research about the concept of relativity in ancient Taoist texts.
-I also [helped out as an assistant](https://areyde.com/eastern_studies_and_esotericism/)  in research centers dedicated to Eastern culture, esotericism, and mysticism.
+During this time, I studied the Chinese language and [helped out as an assistant](https://areyde.com/eastern_studies_and_esotericism/)  in research centers dedicated to Eastern culture, esotericism, and mysticism.
 In 2022, I moved to the lovely Belgrade, Serbia, and thus finished my education remotely. 🏰

 Since 2025, I am getting a Master's degree in <b>Religious Studies</b> 🛐 from the [Russian Christian Academy for Humanities](https://rhga.ru/?siteLang=en), with a major in studying mystical and esoteric teachings.
-I am planning to carry out research about esoteric movements within Russian emigration in Yugoslavia a hundred years ago.
 I also became a member of the [Association for the Study of Esotericism and Mysticism](https://aiem-asem.org/maineng) and still help out with organizing seminars and scientific conferences there. 🔮

 <h2 style="margin-top: -5px;">Research 🔬</h2>

-<h3 style="margin-top: -3px;">Software Engineering & AI</h3>
+<h3 style="margin-top: -2px;">Software Engineering & AI</h3>

 While I used to carry out research of my own, I realized that I enjoy helping other people more, and became a <b>research administrator</b>, with the goal of supporting other researchers, both administratively and academically. 🤝
 Nowadays, I mostly assist in different stages of projects, from planning to writing.
 Throughout the years, this enabled me to touch on [all kinds of subjects](https://areyde.com/publications/), including serverless computing, embeddings of code, Jupyter notebooks, code completion, code quality, computer science education, psychology of programming, and others.